 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ York County Community College has distance learning options for students who are interested in taking classes online.

 ✅ York County Community College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-❌ York County Community College does not offer an honors program or a Freshman Honor College..
+❌ York County Community College does not offer an honors program or a Freshman Honor College.